-With 2-Step Verification (also known as two-factor authentication), you add an extra layer of security to your account in case your password is stolen.
-After you set up 2-Step Verification, you’ll sign in to your account in two steps using:
+With 2-Step Verification, also called two-factor authentication, you can add an extra layer of security to your account in case your password is stolen.
+After you set up 2-Step Verification, you can sign in to your account with:

 - Open your Google Account.

 - In the navigation panel, select Security.

 - Under “Signing in to Google,” select 2-Step Verification Get started.

 Tip: If you use an account through your work, school, or other group, these steps might not work.
 If you can’t set up 2-Step Verification, contact your administrator for help.